raspberrypilearning/dancing-unicorn-rainbow/en/step_1.md

 In this resource, you will create your own rainbow which will be powered by the raspberry pi.
 You will use Scratch to connect the rainbow to a unicorn sprite, and then use programming to make the unicorn dance to the rhythm of the rainbow.

-Here are two animations which show what your dancing unicorn and rainbow might look like:
+Here is a video which show what your dancing unicorn and rainbow might look like:

 <video width="560" height="315" controls>
 <source src="resources/Screencast.mp4" type="video/mp4">